AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
 >This only applies to the email validation link from https://account.magento.com (Magento Account page).
-If you are not receiving an email validation link from https://accounts.magento.cloud/user (Cloud Account page), please [submit a support ticket using the standard process](#submit-ticket).

 ### Ticket submission form: merchant is not displayed in Organization drop-down {#merchant-not-displayed}